cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 - **Module authors must self-register a module**

 Publishing a new third-party module is accomplished by clicking on the button on the third-party modules page labelled "Publish a module".
 When that is done, the "Adding a module" page will be displayed.
 It asks for a module name and optionally a subdirectory.
-It then instructs the module author on how to create a Github webhook so the the module can be picked up by the third-party registry automation.
+It then instructs the module author on how to create a Github webhook so the module can be picked up by the third-party registry automation.

 ## The Third Party Registry API